flofriday/Moose/Stdlib.md

 Returns a list starting at the first input up to but not including the second input.

+## Any Methods

+Any is not a real type, but the methods in this section hold true for every type (even custom class types).

+### `Any.represent() > String`

+Returns are string representation of the object.

 ## Integer Methods

 ### `Int.abs() > Int`